-The same old tricks that once charmed the audience and got them leaning forward in their seats could now have them rolling their eyes, heaving heavy sighs and reaching for their phones to tune you out entirely.Michelle Panzironi, Marketing Manager
+The same old tricks that once charmed the audience and got them leaning forward in their seats could now have them rolling their eyes, heaving heavy sighs and reaching for their phones to tune out entirely.Michelle Panzironi, Marketing Manager

-Over the years (and even to this day) I’ve found trying to change people’s approach to PowerPoint difficult, almost impossible.
+Over the years (and even to this day) I’ve found trying to change people’s approach and overall mindset to PowerPoint difficult, almost impossible.
 I spent years working within the corporate environment, primarily supporting business development and I advised sales managers to simplify their presentations, reduce the wording/bullets, reduce the tables/charts and generally make their presentations more visual.

 PowerPoint is a tool; it isn’t content.
 Microsoft Word doesn’t tell beautiful (or awful) stories, the author does.
 And so it goes with PowerPoint presentations: if you fill them with bad content and design, your presentation flies right out the window.Dr.
 Curtis Newbold, Visual Communications Expert

 One of the key elements of a bad presentation is too much text, and what I like to call “bullet point hell”.
 The message just isn’t getting through.
-Besides showing a lack of creativity, text (even in bulleted lists) actually impairs your ability to communicate!
+Besides showing a lack of creativity, text (even broken down in a bulleted list) actually impairs your ability to communicate!
 When I see a slide full of bullet points or numerous financial tables, I lose the will to live because I’m not being shown anything of interest.